vEnhance/1802/r21.typ

 Notice that you _only need the fifth column_ for calculation.
 (And the third and fourth column can be deduced from the fifth one easily.)
-I think the only purpose of the third and fourth column is that for sphere and cylinder it might be easier to remember both the third and fourth column and multiply them together.
+I think the only purpose of the third and fourth column is that for cylinder and sphere, it might be easier to remember both the third and fourth column and multiply them together.

 #figure(